netroute-js/hussar/README.md

 >    var partitions = 10;
 >    var topic = new KafkaTopic("hussar_topic", partitions); // it creates topic on startup
 >
->    var kafkaService = RabbitMQDockerServiceConfigurer
+>    var kafkaService = KafkaDockerServiceConfigurer
 >            .newInstance()
 >            .name("kafka-service") // it sets the name of the service.
 It's optional parameter.
 >            .dockerImageVersion("7.5.4") // it sets the docker image version.
 It's optional parameter.